-Many people have long strips of brightly colored ribbon tied to the backs of their bindings to locate lost ski that dives under the snow!
+Many people have long strips of brightly colored ribbon tied to the backs of their bindings to locate a lost ski that dives under the snow!

-Speed skating Source to be a large spectator and participation sport on a par with cross-country skiing.
+Speed skating 🚰 used to be a large spectator and participation sport on a par with cross-country skiing.
 Cross-country skiing, ski jumping, and Alpine skiing seem to have taken over and overshadowed speed skating, although Norwegian speed skaters are among the best in the world.

-In winter in Norway, every sheet of ice is covered with children playing hockey or skating.
+In winter in Norway, every sheet of ice is covered with children playing hockey Mor skating.
 Indoor rinks are also used for skating and ice hockey.
 While other Scandinavians huddle around fireplaces, Norwegians bundle up and go out skiing.
 This could explain the reason why they have won such an astounding number of medals in the Winter Olympics.

-- 1. \\\\\ Norwegians go cross-country skiing in their free time. - 2. \\\\\ The use of skis dates back to about a century ago. - 3. \\\\\ Telemark skis are narrower in the middle and have soft heel bindings. - 4. \\\\\ Amundsen was the first man to reach the South Pole in 1911. - 5. \\\\\ Annual cross-country events are restricted to "keep fit" categories. - 6. \\\\\ Speed skating used to be very popular. - 7. \\\\\ Norwegians are the best in Alpine skiing. - 8. \\\\\ Children skate and play hockey on sheets of ice.
+- 1. Norwegians go cross-country skiing in their free time. - 2.
+The use of skis dates back to about a century ago. - 3.
+Telemark skis are narrower in the middle and have soft heel bindings. - 4.
+Amundsen was the first man to reach the South Pole in 1911. - 5.
+Annual cross-country events are restricted to "keep fit" categories. - 6.
+Speed skating used to be very popular. - 7.
+Norwegians are the best in Alpine skiing. - 8.
+Children skate and play hockey on sheets of ice.

-9 Speaking [
+9 Speaking 💆

 - 1. Work in pairs or groups.
-Which sports are popular in Saudi Arabia? - 2.
-Research and collect information.
+Name at least two Olympic medalists from Saudi Arabia.
+Which sports did they compete in?
+Are these sports popular in your country? - 2.
+Research and collect information about popular sports in your country.
 Make notes in the chart.
-Then use your notes to talk about popular sports in your country in class. - 3.
+Then use your notes to talk about the sports you have chosen. - 3.
 What is your opinion?
 Do you enjoy watching or participating in some of these sports?
 Why?
 Why not?